winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 #### The Priest Padāśva’s Wrong Views

 2\.
 There was a priest named Padāśva who lived in Śvetikā.[\[3\]](#n3){:#ref3} The town was bountiful and happy, the people were numerous, and trees grew abundantly there.
 King Prasenajit had awarded this town to the priest Padāśva as his priestly due.
-This priest Padāśva constantly harbored unorthodox views, telling people, “There’s no other world, nor is their rebirth or the results of good and bad actions.”
+This priest Padāśva constantly harbored unorthodox views, telling people, “There’s no other world, nor is there rebirth or the results of good and bad actions.”
 {:#p2}

 3\.
 When the people in Śvetikā heard that Kaumāra Kāśyapa had made his way with 500 monks from Kośala to the rosewood grove nearby, they said to each other, “This Kaumāra Kāśyapa is quite famous.
 He’s a senior elder who became an arhat.
 He’s widely educated, intelligent, and wise.
 He’s as eloquent as the situation requires and skilled in holding discussions.
 Wouldn’t it be good to meet him now?”